KANYAKUMARI TOURISM GUIDE

-At the southern most land tip of India, where the Arabian Sea, the Indian Ocean and the Bay of Bengal meet, lies Kannyakumari, an important pilgrim centre.
-Kannyakumari is famous for its beach and the spectacular sunrises and sunsets, especially on full moon days.
-Kanyakumari is also famous for its vast green stretches of paddy fields, rich forests, coconut groves and mineral sands.
+At the southern, most land tip of India, where the Arabian Sea, the Indian Ocean and the Bay of Bengal meet, lies Kanyakumari, an important pilgrim center.
+Kanyakumari is famous for its beach and the spectacular sunrises and sunsets, especially on full moon days.
+Kanyakumari is also famous for its vast green stretches of paddy fields, rich forests, coconut groves, and mineral sands.

-Kannyakumari has been named after the Goddess Kannyakumari Amman who is the popular deity of the area.
+Kanyakumari has been named after the Goddess Kanyakumari Amman who is the popular deity of the area.
 Legend has it that the Goddess Parvati in one of her incarnations as Devi Kanniya did penance on one of the rocks of this land’s end to obtain the hand of Lord Shiva.